-The Asper Foundation (a private family foundation) has undertaken and developed major initiatives locally, nationally and internationally supporting the areas of Jewish causes, arts and culture, community development, human rights, literacy and education, journalism and communication studies, media and healthcare.
-In the recent past, over $150 million has been donated to various charitable causes through these two foundations.
+The Asper Foundation (a private family foundation) has undertaken and developed major initiatives locally, nationally and internationally supporting the areas of Jewish causes, arts and culture, community development, human rights, education, and healthcare.
+In the recent past, over $150 million has been donated to various charitable causes through the foundation.

-Other major Winnipeg projects supported by The Asper Foundation in the last few years have been $10 million donations to each of the Winnipeg Foundation and the Jewish Foundation of Manitoba and developments including the I. H. Asper Clinical Research Institute at St. Boniface General Hospital, I. H. Asper School of Business, the Izzy Asper Jazz Performances Series, The Asper Foundation Lecture Series, the Asper Jewish Community Campus, the Lyric outdoor theatre at Assiniboine Park, the Asper Helping Hand Initiative as well as the former Asper Centre for Entrepreneurship at the University of Manitoba (now the Stu Clark Centre for Entrepreneurship).
+Other major Winnipeg projects supported by The Asper Foundation have been $10 million donations to each of the Winnipeg Foundation and the Jewish Foundation of Manitoba and developments including the I. H. Asper Clinical Research Institute at St. Boniface General Hospital, I. H. Asper School of Business, the Izzy Asper Jazz Performances Series, The Asper Foundation Lecture Series, the Asper Jewish Community Campus, the Lyric outdoor theatre at Assiniboine Park, the Asper Helping Hand Initiative as well as the former Asper Centre for Entrepreneurship at the University of Manitoba (now the Stu Clark Centre for Entrepreneurship).
 The Asper Foundation is particularly proud of its Human Rights and Holocaust Studies Program for students.
 Since 1997, over 14,000 students and chaperones from all backgrounds from over 200 communities across Canada have participated in this initiative.